 By the power of the Holy Spirit through Scripture and sermons, both the child and adult are nurtured in faith formation.
 We worship and celebrate with music, which helps us praise and thank God for all that we have been given.
-All who call upon the name of Jesus are invited to come to the altar rail to receive Holy Communion.

 Resources are available to enhance worship.
 Ask an usher for assistance.

 Pastor Red Burchfield began his ministry at Saint Andrew’s on January 22, 2019.

 I was ordained in 1977 and have served pastorates in Iowa, Colorado, Washington, Oregon and Cape Town, South Africa; in rural, suburban and urban settings; in solo and associate team positions; and I served as the Director of Outreach for Region 1 of the ELCA from 2002-2009.